dusupark/peatio/README.md

 SECURITY KNOWLEDGE IS A REQUIREMENT.

 Dusu Park's Peatio cannot protect your customers when you leave your admin password 1234567, or open sensitive ports to public internet.
 No one can.
 Running an exchange is a very risky task because you're dealing with money directly.
-If you don't known how to make your exchange secure, hire an expert.
+If you don't known how to make your exchange secure, hire an expert.c

 You must know what you're doing, there's no shortcut.
 Please get prepared before continue: